José Díaz-Balart: Awards

 Diaz-Balart is the recipient of five national Emmys for his work with Telemundo Network, including 2020-2021 Outstanding Newscast Anchor.
 He previously received two SunCoast Emmy awards while working at WTVJ-TV in Miami; an Associated Press Award and four Hispanic Excellence in Journalism Awards, all in the 1980s.
 He also received a Du Pont and Peabody.
 Media 100 has named him best news anchor three times, and Hispanic Business Magazine named him one of the "100 most influential people in the U.S." He was recognized with the Silver Circle Award by the National Academy of Television Sciences in 2010.
 In 2012, Multichannel News and Broadcasting & Cable presented him with the Award for Outstanding Achievement in Hispanic Television at the 10th Annual Hispanic Television Summit, produced by Schramm Marketing Group.
 He was named GQ Magazine's Best International Journalist in 2017.
 In 2022 Diaz-Balart received the TV Broadcast Journalist Award by the MultiCultural Media Correspondents Association in Washington DC.

 Personal life

 Diaz-Balart and his wife Brenda have two daughters, Katrina and Sabrina.

+His brother, Mario Díaz-Balart, is a member of the Republican Party and the U.S. Representative for Florida's 26th congressional district.